Chapter 12: Point Mashups with Google Maps

 - 12.18 - Geocoder: Enter your own address in the code so that it will be the default location of the map.

 - 12.19 - Omaha Murders Fusion Table: Enter at least 5 comma-delimited street addresses into a single column of a spreadsheet and upload to a Fusion Table.
+Title the column "Location".
+Within Fusion Tables, specify the column as Location data through the drop-down menu next to the Location title.
 Change map size.

 - 12.20 - Circles: Change location and color of circles.
 Change map size.